 People may experience symptoms regardless of the type of abortion they have.
-However, symptoms can be more severe if a person has an abortion later in pregnancy.
+However, symptoms can be more severe if a person has an abortion in the third trimester.

-After an abortion, it is normal to experience the
+After an abortion, it is typical to experience the following symptoms:

 - light vaginal bleeding or spotting

 - pain and cramping

 - painful or swollen breasts